phamcongthuy/challenge/_2019/learn/center-for-innovation-in-stem-education-cise.md

   Local District South on the state adopted, industry recognized Next Generation Science Standards (NGSS).
 In 2013, California adopted the NGSS, modernizing an outdated curriculum and endorsing a more impactful way to teach students.
-Six year later, implementation is still uneven with limited teacher training in L.A.
+Six years later, implementation is still uneven with limited teacher training in L.A.
 Teachers trained on the new standards will inspire and enable their students to pursue STEM careers.
 organization_name: Center for Innovation in STEM Education (CISE)